Planning a Future at Masonic Homes Kentucky Before the Need for Assistance

 Choosing Grove Pointe

 After three years of searching, Patricia finally received the help she had been looking for.
-She learned about Grove Pointe Assisted Living at Masonic Communities in May 2018 when she saw a newspaper ad that also mentioned memory care needs.
+She learned about Grove Pointe Assisted Living at Masonic Homes in May 2018 when she saw a newspaper ad that also mentioned memory care needs.
 She and Gary stopped later that day to learn more about the new luxury community, which would offer one- and two-bedroom apartments, along with fine dining, activities, transportation, housekeeping and an array of services for residents needing assistance with bathing, dressing, medication reminders and other support.